argilla-io/argilla/README.md

 **Why**:

-- The availability of pre-trained language models with zero-shot capabilities (i.e., no need to train it for your own use case) means you can, sometimes, accelerate your data annotation tasks by pre-annotating your corpus with a pre-trained model.
+- The availability of pre-trained language models with zero-shot capabilities means you can, sometimes, accelerate your data annotation tasks by pre-annotating your corpus with a pre-trained zeroshot model.
 - The same workflow can be applied if there's a pre-trained "supervised" model which fits your categories but you need to fine-tune for your own use case.
 For example, fine-tuning a sentiment classifier for a highly specific type of messages.

 **Ingredients**: